Enhancing Prehospital Outcomes for Cardiac Arrest (EPOC)

 In 2015, a record number of Americans died of an opioid-involved overdose, bringing devastation to families and communities in urban and rural communities alike.
 Now more people in America die from drug overdoses than car accidents.

 In response to this alarming public health crisis, the Office of National Drug Control Policy is supporting the development of opioid overdose monitoring systems in High Intensity Drug Trafficking Areas (HIDTA).

-In collaboration, the University of Michigan Injury Center and the Acute Care Research Unit are developing and piloting a real-time System for Opioid Overdose Surveillance (S.O.S.) in the Michigan HIDTA.
+In collaboration, the University of Michigan Injury Center and the Acute Care Research Unit are developing and piloting a real-time System for Opioid Overdose Surveillance (S.O.S.) in the Michigan HIDTA counties.

 Medical Control Authority (MCA) Assessment Project

 A mixed method study funded by the Michigan Department of Health and Human Services (MDHHS), this project seeks to determine the characteristics of successful MCAs, the oversight entities for emergency medical services in Michigan.